Belif Is The Korean Skincare Brand That’s Replacing All My Other Products

 AdvertisementADVERTISEMENT

-This is the face cream I recommend to everyone with oily skin.
-It has a gel texture that disappears in seconds, yet it’s surprisingly moisturising — thanks to a clever mix of ingredients.
-Glycerin, shea butter, ceramides and squalane are top-tier moisturising components, so it’s almost sorcery that it feels so lightweight.
-It’s the ultimate moisturiser to use under sunscreen in summer, especially if your skin gets greasy or clogged in the heat.
+This is the face lotion I recommend to everyone with oily skin.
+It has a gel texture that disappears in seconds, yet it’s surprisingly moisturizing — thanks to a clever mix of ingredients.
+Glycerin, shea butter, ceramides, and squalane are top-tier moisturizing components, so it’s almost sorcery that it feels so lightweight.
+It’s the ultimate moisturizer to use under sunscreen in summer, especially if your skin gets greasy or clogged in the heat.

 AdvertisementADVERTISEMENT